Guided Jam

 Songs that work best are singing songs that are bluegrass standards, or Americana or folk or country songs that can be “bluegrassified” and adapted to play “bluegrass style”.
 Songs that don’t work well are original compositions, songs with too many chords or chord changes, or aren’t well known by most participants.
 Fiddle tunes will be occasionally featured and may be led by Susan and Leslie, since these can be particularly challenging.

-Students should limit their use of music stands, books, etc. Our goal is for folks to learn to play by ear.
+Everyone should limit their use of music stands, books, etc, especially those in the inner circle.
+Our goal is for folks to learn to play by ear.
 It’s fine to use whatever is needed when leading a song, but otherwise it’s best to not have anything in front of you that could be a distraction (and/or block others’ view of your hands and instrument!).

 Upcoming Jam Dates

-Jams are monthly, typically on third Wednesdays, from 6:30-8:30pm at St. Paul’s Christian Church in Raleigh.
+Jams are twice monthly, first and third Wednesdays, from 6:30-8:30pm at St. Paul’s Christian Church in Raleigh, unless noted below.

 Questions?
 Get in touch: howdy@waywardstrings.com